-2. Does your medical school and/or institution have a stated goal of carbon neutrality by 2050?
-4 The medical school is already carbon neutral.
-3 Yes, there is a stated carbon neutrality goal and the medical school has a well-defined and adequate plan in place to achieve this goal.
-2 Yes, there is a stated carbon neutrality goal, but the medical school has not created a plan to reach that goal or the plan is inadequate.
-1 There is a CO2 emission reduction goal, but it is not one of carbon neutrality.
-0 There is no stated goal for reduction of CO2 emissions.

-Score explanation: Neither the University of Rochester or the Medical Center have any written goals for reducing CO2 emissions.
+2. How ambitious is your institution/medical school plan to reduce its own carbon footprint?
+5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: Neither the University of Rochester or the Medical Center have any written goals for reducing CO2 emissions.
 Approximately 2-3 years ago, there was a verbal commitment made by the Executive VP for Facilities to both the Sustainability Council and the undergraduate Student Association for a reduction of 1% per year.

 3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
 3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
 1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.

-Score explanation: The University of Rochester has a small on-site solar installation and is required to purchase a small number of Renewable Energy Certificates from New York State, but these sources meet less than 20% of the school's energy needs.
+Score explanation: Score explanation: The University of Rochester has a small on-site solar installation and is required to purchase a small number of Renewable Energy Certificates from New York State, but these sources meet less than 20% of the school's energy needs.
 The local grid for the medical school buildings is partially powered by renewables.
-The cogen plant runs on natural gas and so any renewable energy is <20%.
+The cogen plant runs on natural gas and so any renewable energy is

+<20%.
 Facilities staff estimate that about 15% of the energy used in teaching and laboratory buildings comes from non-carbon emitting sources.

-4. Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published rating system or sustainable building code/guideline?
+4. Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?

-- Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - 2 Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted. - Sustainable building practices are inadequately or incompletely implemented for new buildings. - O Sustainability is not considered in the construction of new buildings.
+- Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - 2 Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - O Sustainability is not considered in the construction of new buildings.